Introduction to Agile Sprint Planning

 The Product Owner

 The product owner must prepare all the items related to the backlog before the meeting.
 He or she has to be a source for clarifying all significant features and giving satisfying answers to all the questions around the use case or acceptance criteria asked by the team members.
-Before appearing in the meeting proper guidelines are essential for preparation because the product owner needs not to describe every item tracked on the product backlog.
+Before appearing in the meeting, proper guidelines are essential for preparation because the product owner needs not describe every item tracked on the product backlog.

 The Team Members